survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 ## Conclusion

-Webpack provides multiple ways to set up loaders.
+Webpack provides multiple ways to set up loaders, but sticking with `use` is enough in webpack 2.
 You should be careful especially with loader ordering.
-If you have a single loader, then using `loader` is enough.
-For more complex case `use` works better as it allows you to manage multiple loaders.
 I will discuss specific assets types and how to load them using webpack next.